brettkaliel/Chat-Web-Application/README.md

 /nick <name> to change nickname

-/nickcolor ,<RRGGBB> to change color
+/nickcolor <RRGGBB> to change color